 - Oklahoma House Bill 1460: “No municipality or other political subdivision of this state shall adopt any order, ordinance, or regulation concerning in any way the sale, purchase, purchase delay, transfer, ownership, use, keeping, possession, carrying, bearing, transportation, licensing, permit, registration, taxation, other than sales and compensating use taxes, or other controls on firearms, knives, components, ammunition, and supplies.”

 It is recommended that legislators explore and support knife preemption legislation in their state to ensure the ability of law-abiding sportsmen and women to carry and use these important sporting tools is not infringed upon by burdensome local legislation.
-If states are able to pass legislation that clearly defines a knife and knife preemption, sportsmen and women will not be threatened by outdated or restrictive laws.
+If states can pass legislation that clearly defines a knife and knife preemption, sportsmen and women will not be threatened by outdated or restrictive laws.